Addictive Behaviors across Diverse Populations: Innovations in Science and Practice

 The program for CPA 2019 will feature keynote addresses, pre-conference workshops, symposium sessions, panel discussions, poster sessions, and numerous opportunities for networking during breaks, social hours, and meals.

-Schedule at a Glance / Symposium & Panel Schedule:
+Schedule at a Glance / Symposium & Panel Schedule / Poster Schedule:

-The preliminary schedule at a glance and schedule of symposium and panel sessions is now available.
-We are thrilled to feature 18 symposia and 3 panel discussions during CPA 2019.
+The preliminary schedule at a glance and schedule of symposium, panel, and poster sessions is now available.
+We are thrilled to feature 18 symposia, 3 panel discussions, and over 160 posters during CPA 2019.
 We do not anticipate major changes to this schedule; however, the program committee will notify session chairs of any necessary changes.

 Announcing our Keynote Speakers: